It’s the big question on every parent’s mind when they need someone to look after their children: How much does a babysitter cost?

 ”Someone who has a lot of experience might be looking for something that is a higher paying position even if it’s not necessarily a higher responsibility job,” says Suzie Zeldin, the co-founder and director of operations at SmartSitting.

-In this situation, you should first determine how much you’re comfortable paying, using tools like a babysitting rates calculator, asking friends what they pay and factoring in your unique needs.
+In this situation, you should first determine how much you’re comfortable paying, using tools like a babysitting rates calculator, asking local friends what they pay and factoring in your unique needs.
 If you’re really stumped about what constitutes a fair offer, you can also open a dialogue with the sitter about what they expect to be paid, says Harzog.

 “Sometimes, there is competition for the best sitters, so you want to make sure you’re offering a fair rate,” she adds.